 From Kant onwards, philosophers’ interest in ineffable objects gave way to the idea that ineffability is a symptom of the insufficiency of language as a tool for capturing the ultimate truths of the world.
 Søren Kierkegaard suggested in 1844 that humans are trapped in the ‘ultimate paradox of thought’, wanting to discover things ‘that thought itself cannot think’.
 The arch-skeptic of reason and the Enlightenment, Friedrich Nietzsche, said in 1873 that truth was akin to an army of metaphors on the march – a host of powerful illusions, which we humans have forgotten are illusions.

 The most promising arguments for ineffable truths were invented by philosophers of mind, and proceed from a premise of inaccessibility to a conclusion of ineffability.
 In his seminal paper ‘What Is It Like to Be a Bat?’
-(1974), Thomas Nagel argues that, since bats are conscious beings who make conscious experiences, there must be .
+(1974), Thomas Nagel argues that, since bats are conscious beings who make conscious experiences, there must be something it is like to be a bat.
 A bat, he elaborates, must have access to facts that embody the bat’s particular form of subjectivity, which is determined by its body, its sensory apparatus, its mind or consciousness, etc. But given that these facts depend on the bat’s particular point of view, they are inaccessible to beings occupying non-bat perspectives.
 Consequently, truths about what it is like to be a bat are ‘beyond the reach of human concepts’ – ineffable.

 Such vivid thought-experiments are intuitively compelling, but they turn out to be incoherent.
 If it’s right that our subjective point of view is not only a feature of our representations of reality, but also of reality itself, then the sum of all facts about the world would include incompatible facts – that is, facts corresponding to incompatible perspectives (a bat’s, a human’s, an antelope’s, and so on).
 Yet if two facts are incompatible, then they cannot both be the case.
 Put differently, the sum of all facts about the world would not add up to a uniform, seamless picture of reality, an outcome that is unacceptable for most analytic philosophers.
 So, since the notion of ineffable truths relies on the notion of subjective facts, we should also give up the notion of ineffable truths.